ventus-ag/governor/README.md

 - Create project in [Ventus Cloud portal](https://sportal.ventuscloud.eu/).
 - Project name must include *Name - id*, for example: `Test Ventus - 123456`

 - Set up your project to use one of the resources (CPU Cores, RAM or Instances) to 60% or more.
+For example, you can create 3-6 instances with configuration `VC-8`

 - Within half an hour you will receive a letter with a notification that you have reached the threshold of 60% in the use of a particular resource.
   You will get separate letter for each resource.